 • Container to melt the wax in such as a double boiler or a pan inside a pan

 Most of these items are available in our Miscellaneous section.

 Step 1: The wax – Ensure you have chosen a pillar blend wax, pillar blend wax shrinks when it is cooled making it ideal for wax melts.
 Kerasoy pillar blend is the preferred wax for making wax melts.
-This gives off a great scent throw & leaves the melts surface very shiny.

 Step 6: Curing – Allow your wax melts to set for at least 3 hours before closing the clamshell lids.
 Give your wax melts at least 3 days curing time for best possible scent throw.

 Please note, our wax melt making guide is a general starter guide for beginners into melt making.
 Variations in waxes, fragrances and dyes can all effect the finished product, what works for some melts may not work as well for others.